yunuskorkmaz/docs.tr-tr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     Guess.Focus();
     ```

-    Aşağıdaki örnek, tamamlanmış `EnterGuess_Click` işleyicisidir.
+    The following example is the completed `EnterGuess_Click` handler.

     ```vb
     Private Sub EnterGuess_Click(sender As Object, e As EventArgs) Handles EnterGuess.Click